Derrick Graham (American football)

-Deltrice Andrea Graham (born March 18, 1967) is an American former professional football offensive tackle who played for four teams in the National Football League (NFL).
+Deltrice Andrea Graham (born March 18, 1967) is an American former professional football player who was an offensive tackle for four teams in the National Football League (NFL).
 Graham was born in Groveland, Florida, where he attended Groveland High School.
-He played college football at Appalachian State University and was selected by the Kansas City Chiefs in the fifth round of the 1990 NFL draft with the 124th overall pick.
+He played college football for the Appalachian State Mountaineers and was selected by the Kansas City Chiefs in the fifth round of the 1990 NFL draft with the 124th overall pick.
 He played for the Chiefs until 1994.
 Then he played for the Carolina Panthers in 1995, the Seattle Seahawks in 1996 and 1997, and the Oakland Raiders in 1998.